swiftlang/vscode-swift/README.md

 # Swift for Visual Studio Code

-This extension adds language support for Swift to Visual Studio Code.
+This extension adds language support for Swift to Visual Studio Code, providing a seamless experience for developing Swift applications on all supported platforms.
 It supports:

 * Code completion
 * Jump to definition, peek definition, find all references, symbol search